 Infections causing pressure on eardrum

-Following treatment options are available for eardrum perforation:
+Following options are available for ruptured eardrum surgery:

 Myringoplasty – This is a surgical procedure done to treat a perforated eardrum when it fails to heal on its own.
 It involves using a piece of grafted skin taken from another part of the anatomy and placing and securing it over the hole.